-Get answers to the most common and important questions about enrolling in the Veterinary Office Manager program at Career Step.
-Our FAQs section provides answers to help you make an informed decision about your education.
+Get answers to the most common and important questions about signing up in the Veterinary Office Manager program at Career Step.
+Our FAQs section provides answers to help you make an informed decision about your training.

 With Career Step’s training program, you’ll gain the skills needed to work as a veterinary assistant or a office manager in any type of veterinary or medical facility.
 These additional office skills give you job market flexibility and also position you well to move into a veterinary office management role.